Skip to main content

 Apply to an Alternate Program

-Or, you can choose to:
+Or, you may choose to:

 Remain on the Waitlist

 Students are admitted from the waitlist throughout the year.
-If you are on the waitlist and it is no longer possible for you to be admitted based on visa or other restrictions, we will contact you to close your application.
+If you are on the waitlist and it is no longer possible for you to be admitted based on visa or other restrictions, we will manually close your application.
 If you are on the waitlist and later decide that you would like to reapply to an alternate program, we encourage you to come to the IP Office to discuss your options.